planetfederal/qgis-reports-plugin/docs/source/usage.rst

 ``[your_user_folder]/.qgis2/reports`` folder.
 You can open it with the default text editor by clicking the provided link.

-You can also copy the full report by clicking :guilabel:`Copy to clipboard` button.
+You can also copy the full report by clicking the :guilabel:`Copy to clipboard` button.

 Using the command shell